RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What did Jesus teach about looking after others?

 Have you ever given money to charity?
 Maybe you’ve bought the Big Issue or given to someone busking in the street?
-Perhaps you chose to give in other ways?
+Perhaps you’ve bought a red nose for Comic Relief?
+If you’ve done any of these things, then you’ve helped other people in some way.

 Is Jesus saying that the rich man should have invited Lazarus in to eat at his table?